-The Dutch have won all four of the games that they have played in Brazil so far, having kicked off their campaign with a stunning 5-1 demolition of defending champions Spain, and are heavily expected to defeat quarter-final opponents Costa Rica in Salvador on Saturday.
+The Dutch have won all four of the games that they have played in Brazil so far, having kicked off their campaign with a stunning 5-1 demolition of defending champions Spain, and are heavily fancied to defeat quarter-final opponents Costa Rica in Salvador on Saturday.

 "The Dutch media didn't even expect us to get this far," he told reporters at Arena Fonte Nova on Friday.
 "Everything we are achieving here should be fantastic for the Dutch media.
 But that's not the issue.